wosc/webpasswd/README.rst

     user:
         regex: "^[-_.a-z0-9]+$"

-``regex`` is the regex to check valid users who can change their password from webpasswd
+``regex`` is the regex to check valid users who can change their password from the web ui.

 Usage